livepeer/leaderboard-serverless/README.md

 The `<repo-folder>/docker-compose.yml` file will allow you to spin up Postgres with a database called `leaderboad` and user named `leaderboard` and password `leaderboard` **DO NOT USE THESE VALUES FOR PRODUCTION!**

+To run a local DB, first create an external volume.
+This will ensure data is persisted between executions of this service.

+`docker volume create leaderboard_postgres_data`

-To run a local DB run the following docker command
+Then you can start the database with the following docker command

 `docker compose up -d`